osmose-model/osmose/doc/bioen_odd_des/submodel/mortality.md

 other natural mortalities (i.e. senescence, diseases, and non-explicitly modeled predators).
 Within each time step , the different mortality sources impact a school $i$ in a random order so as to simulate the simultaneous nature of these processes.

-The mortality induced by predation emerges from the energy uptake process previously described (see {numref}`energy_uptake`) and thus is an explicit stochastic size-dependent process depending on the spatial co-occurrence between predators and preys.
+The mortality induced by predation emerges from the energy uptake process previously described (see {numref}`energy-uptake`) and thus is an explicit stochastic size-dependent process depending on the spatial co-occurrence between predators and preys.
 The predation mortality experienced by school $i$  is simply the sum of biomass losses due to the ingestion of all predator schools $j$ present in the same grid cell $c(i, t)$ at time step $t$  and with adequate minimum and maximum predator to prey size ratios ($R_{min}(s(j))$